27th G8 summit: Charges

 In December 2007, 25 demonstrators were condemned for property damage and looting.

 Numerous police officers and local and national officials have been ordered to stand trial in connection with the event.
 In one trial, 28 police officials are standing trial on charges related to the two night raids, charged with conspiracy to pervert the course of justice, use of excessive force and planting evidence.
 In other proceedings, 45 state officials, including prison guards, police and medics, are being tried for abusing detainees in their custody at Bolzaneto who were arrested during the raid.
 Detainees reported being spat at, verbally and physically humiliated, and threatened with rape.

 Police conducted nighttime raids upon centers housing protesters and campsites, most notably the attacks on the Diaz-Pascoli and Diaz-Pertini schools shortly after midnight on 21 July.
 These were being used as sleeping quarters, and had also been set up as centers for those providing media, medical, and legal support work.
 Police baton attacks left three activists, including British journalist Mark Covell, in comas.
 At least one person has suffered brain damage, while another had both jaws and fourteen teeth broken.
 In total, over 60 were severely injured and a parliamentary inquiry was launched.
 It concluded no wrongdoing on the part of police.

 Ninety-three people were arrested during the raids.
 In May 2003 Judge Anna Ivaldi concluded that they had put up no resistance whatsoever to the police and all charges were dropped against them.
-During the inquiry, Pietro Troiani, the deputy police chief in Genoa, admitted to being involved in the planting of Molotov cocktails in order to justify the Diaz School raids, as well as faking the stabbing of a police officer to frame activists.
+During the inquiry, Pietro Troiani, the deputy police chief in Genoa, admitted to being involved in the planting of Molotov cocktails to justify the Diaz School raids, as well as faking the stabbing of a police officer to frame activists.

 In 2005, twenty-nine police officers were indicted for grievous bodily harm, planting evidence and wrongful arrest during a night-time raid on the Diaz School.
 The Molotov cocktails were reported in January 2007, during the trial of the policemen, to have disappeared.